KamWatts/reading-notes/README.md

-# reading-notes

-## **Code 201 - Foundations of Software Development**
+# Coding Notes from Bootcamp

 This file will entail all details covered within the Code 201 course at [Code Fellows](https://www.codefellows.org/).
-This file will touch on the foundations needed to be successful in JavaScript for computer programming.
+This repository will touch on the foundations needed to be successful in JavaScript for computer programming.
+Please feel free to use my notes to aid in your programming education as well.
+If there is anything in my notes that you want more clarification on, hit the follow and send me a message on here, [LinkedIn](https://www.linkedin.com/in/kameron-watts1/) or [Instagram](https://www.instagram.com/kamthecoder/).

 Some topics that will be covered are the following: